 There are two different ways to draw the E — facing me or facing you.
 If I drew the E so I can read it, I’m taking my perspective.
 If I drew it so you can see it, I’m taking your viewpoint.

 You want to take a perspective that is not your own so you can honor someone else’s point of view.
-This isn’t something that comes natural for most people.
+This isn’t something that comes naturally for most people.
 Doing this will allow you to become a better persuader because you will understand where the other person is coming from.

 There is an inverse relationship between feelings of power and perspective-taking.
 The more powerful you feel, the worse you get at perspective-taking.